gregorriegler/ensemble-programming-workshop/application.md

   and at the same computer.
   ~Woody Zuill

 Ensemble Programming is a modern progression to the XP practices.
-It's a whole-team approach to software development.
+It is a whole-team approach to software development.

 ## Ensemble Programming Workshop

 Experience firsthand a hands-on workshop focused on collaborative coding, where participants work as a team on a single thing.
 Feel the unstoppable momentum and strength derived from group knowledge, leading to increased productivity, enhanced quality, and an amplified learning experience for everyone involved.
 This format works well in a 120 minutes timeframe.
-Participants can choose the programming language for the workshop.
-We suggest CSharp, considering its familiarity to our expected audience, but we're open to alternatives based on group preference.

 ## Audience

-We welcome everyone, from seasoned developers to those without any development experience.
+We welcome everyone, from seasoned developers in any stack to those without any development experience.
 The workshop works well for audiences of any size larger than 3.
 Recently we did it with groups of 9, 35 and even 80 people with very positive feedback.